Intro background

 Did You Know?

-As of the end of 2022, there were 888 public and private installations that received permits from the City of Cambridge.
+As of the end of 2022, there were over 900 public and private installations that received permits from the City of Cambridge.
 All these arrays have close to a combined capacity of 10 MW in electricity.

 1 MW of solar energy can power 164 homes!